U.S. DEPARTMENT OF STATE

-- Length of performance period is 12 to 24 months.
+- The length of the performance period is 12 to 24 months.

-- Proposals are accepted on a rolling basis throughout the year and reviewed quarterly in March, June, September, and December.
+- Proposals are accepted on a rolling basis throughout the year and reviewed quarterly.

 Funding Instrument Type: Grant, Fixed Amount Award, or Cooperative Agreement.
-Cooperative Agreements are different from grants in that PAS Philippines staff is more actively involved in the grant implementation.
+Cooperative Agreements are different from grants in that PAS Philippines staff are more actively involved in the grant implementation.

 C. ELIGIBILITY CRITERIA

-Applications may be submitted for consideration at any time on or before the closing date of this funding opportunity.
+- Applications may be submitted for consideration at any time on or before the closing date of each round of this funding opportunity.